 Even though I am frequently traveling, I do enjoy making cocktails at home.
 I have a nice selection of liquor, bitters, and mixers, but the tools are key.
 People have asked me what my favorite cocktail tools are in the past, so I am bringing them to you here.
-I have purchased all of these items for myself and the prices are reasonable.
+I have purchased all of these items for myself and the prices are very reasonable.
 When you’re making drinks at home, there’s no wrong way, but these definitely make it easier.
-Here are the tools every home bartender needs, just in time for your holiday shopping!
+Here are the bar tools and equipment every home bartender needs to make home bartending a lot more fun!

 It’s probably weird to say that a jigger brings me joy, but this one does.
-The fact that you can switch between cocktails without residual flavors and make precise and angled measurements.
+The fact that you can switch between cocktails without residual flavors and make precise measurements thanks the angled design.
 So genius, I actually have two.

 Chef’n makes a hand juicer for lemons, limes, and oranges.
 Depending on the size of your fruit, the orange juicer works great on grapefruits and oranges, and the lemon juicer works well for lemons and limes.
 The best thing about these juicers is how well-made and sturdy they are.
 You can put a lot of pressure on them and they can take it.
 They also strain out seeds easily, which can’t be done well with an old-fashioned style reamer.

 It doesn’t matter if your cocktail is shaken or stirred, you’re going to need a good strainer, or two.
 I love the OXO strainer for most jobs because it’s flexible and easy to clean.
-The conical mesh strainer comes in handy for egg white cocktails and straining out muddled berry seeds.
+The fine mesh strainer from A Bar Above comes in handy for egg white cocktails and straining out muddled berry seeds.
 I also like that the handle on the cone strainer as it sits easily on a glass while you pour liquid through it.

-I love a good mixing spoon.
+I love a good bar spoon for mixing and this set is awesome.
 It makes me feel like a real bartender when I mix a drink or use it for a quick taste of whatever I just created.
-There are many different kinds – ones with little forks on the other end to stab a cherry, straight handled ones, and ones that have different handles at the end.
-I like to keep it classic and simple with one similar to this one.
+There are many different kinds – ones with little forks on the other end to stab a cherry, and ones that have different handles at the end.
+Many recipes will call for ‘a bar spoon’ of an ingredient, so it’s helpful to have one.
+I like to keep it classic and simple with these.

 I got this for Christmas a couple of years ago and I love it so much.
 Not only does it make it easy to keep my things organized, but it’s also ready to go with me to a friend’s house.
 It’s sturdy, washable, and fits easily in my cabinet.
 Definitely not a must-have but if you are giving the essentials as a gift, this is a great way to make it look like a complete set.